-Beth was awarded a full music scholarship to Hope University in recognition of her ‘exceptional musical promise’.
-This month, she has completed a bachelors degree in music, gaining an Upper Second Class Honours and the highest possible marks for her final recitals.
+In 2016, Beth was awarded a full music scholarship to Hope University in recognition of her ‘exceptional musical promise’.
+In July 2019, she completed her bachelors degree in music, gaining the highest possible marks for her final recitals.

 Beth’s most formative teachers have included Lynne Rogers and Vanessa Williamson.
-She is currently a member of Voices of Hope, the elite vocal ensemble and musical flagship of the university, founded by Evgenia Petrenko and currently managed by Prof Stephen Pratt: this ensemble performs at many of the university’s high-profile events, including graduation ceremonies and prestigious corporate events.
+While at university, she was a member of Voices of Hope, the elite vocal ensemble and musical flagship of the university, founded by Evgenia Petrenko and currently managed by Prof Stephen Pratt: this ensemble performs at many of the university’s high-profile engagements, including prestigious corporate events and graduation ceremonies.

-Beth is in demand as a soprano, with a strong local following and a continuing association with the Metropolitan Cathedral, where she is regularly called upon to sing as a soloist and as a member of the Consort.
-She has premièred new works, including ‘Death and the Lady’ by John Moseley, of which Beth is dedicatee.
+Beth is in demand as a soloist, with a strong local following and a continuing association with the Metropolitan Cathedral, where she is regularly called upon to act as a cantor for Diocesan services (at the Cathedral and throughout the Archdiocese) and as a member of the Cathedral Consort.
+Beth has premièred many new works, including ‘Today, Tonight and Forever’ by Mike Stubbs, a piece named as one of the JAM Call for Music winners in 2016, and most recently ‘Death and the Lady’ by John Moseley.